-Whether you’re new to the healthcare travel life or you’re a seasoned traveler, you shouldn’t just accept the first travel job offer you receive.
-As a professional, you’re hot in demand and deserve the best of the best.
-The next time a job offer comes around, make sure you thoroughly evaluate the opportunity to make sure you’re happy with the fine print.
-Here’s how.
+Whether you’re new to the healthcare travel life or you’ve got years of experience, you shouldn’t just accept the first travel job offer you receive.
+As a healthcare professional, you’re in demand and deserve the best of the best.
+Here are five tips for evaluating your next job offer to make sure it’s the best fit for you.

-It’s not a great feeling to have your hopes and expectations built up just to be torn down.
 Before you even look at travel job options, set your expectations and keep them realistic.
-To do this, think about what matters to you based on your job preference and career objectives.
+Think about what matters to you based on your job preference and career objectives.
 Is it your goal to travel the country?
 Do you want to enhance your medical skills and move up in your career?

 Setting your expectations ahead of time helps you gain a better idea of what type of job will help you meet your career goals and fulfill your personal needs.
-Once you’ve determined your goals and objectives, prioritize them by importance, so is it more important to you to explore scenic destinations or would you rather expand your professional expertise?
-Of course, these will look different for everyone.
+Once you’ve determined your goals and objectives, prioritize them by importance.

 After you determine and prioritize important job preferences and goals, you’re left with a clear list of what’s important to you as a professional traveler.
-Now when you read and review online job postings and offers, you’ll be able to clearly see what, if anything, is lacking in the description.
+Now when you review potential jobs, you’ll be able to clearly see if it would be a good fit for you.

-After setting your expectations for what a job has to offer, the next things to evaluate are the details of the pay package.
+After setting your expectations for what a job has to offer, the next items to evaluate are the details of the pay package.
 For many people, money matters.

-Also included in the pay package should be details about special agency or facility incentives that boost your salary.
+Also included in the pay package should be details about specific agency or facility incentives that boost your salary.
 These may include sign-on bonuses, referral bonuses, incentives to advance your education, and more.
-If the details of the job offer skip this information, don’t be afraid to ask a healthcare recruiter!
+If the details of the job offer don’t include this information, don’t be afraid to ask the recruiter!

-In addition to a job offer’s pay package, you’ll want to pay attention to the benefits package, as well.
-Sure, a high salary is great, but if it accompanied by weak benefits or no benefits at all, is the job really worth it?
+In addition to a job offer’s pay package, you’ll want to pay attention to the benefits package.
+A high salary is great, but if it's accompanied by weak benefits or no benefits at all, is the job worth it?
 Again, this goes back to knowing what’s important to you.

 For many healthcare staffing agencies, you’re considered a full-time employee, which means you’re eligible for health benefits, and then some.
 In fact, most travel nursing companies, and other healthcare staffers offer these types of traveler perks: